-2.13 Impact of AML and Sanctions Rules
+2.14 Impact of AML and Sanctions Rules

-Most fintech companies must deploy AML and KYC internal provision to get their licences and conduct their activities under the scope of the AML Act, which contemplates several duties such as the need to establish policies and control procedures to identify money laundering risks.
+Most fintech companies must deploy AML and KYC internal provisions to get their licences and conduct their activities under the scope of the AML Act, which contemplates several duties, such as establishing policies and control procedures to identify money laundering risks.

-The AML Act also forces fintech projects to identify their users through KYC procedures before engaging in a business relationship or whenever establishing transactions in the amount of EUR15,000 or above or dealing with virtual assets in the amount of EUR1.000 or above.
+The AML Act also forces fintech projects to identify their users through KYC procedures before engaging in a business relationship, establishing transactions of EUR15,000 or above, or dealing with virtual assets of EUR1,000 or above.